swastiksuvam55/Music-NFT-Marketplace/README.md

 A Music NFT marketplace where people are able to buy a music NFT from the market place and the commission goes to the artist

-Made and deployed locally suing hardhat
+Made and deployed locally using hardhat

 ## To RUN